Celebrating Department Success

 His thesis research, examining the diagnostic accuracy of khat immunoassay testing and its links to mental health outcomes in Ethiopia, underscores his dedication to rigorous scholarship and global health equity.

-- Celebrating Research Excellence: Samuel Silva’s Achievement
+- Celebrating research excellence: Samuel Silva’s achievement

 We’re thrilled to share that Samuel Silva, PhD student, was invited to co-author a paper with international colleagues, highlighting the latest evidence on low back pain diagnosis and prognosis.
 This collaboration underscores Samuel’s growing impact in advancing musculoskeletal research and contributing to global scientific dialogue.